 - I will do my best to make an effort to understand technology enough to be able to use it properly so that my lack of knowledge doesn’t have a negative impact on those I communicate with.

 By taking the above simple pledge, I hope to help encourage other onliners to not use this wonderful technology as an excuse to be lazy or not do what is right but rather as a reason to reach out and communicate as educated, civil, caring and courteous human beings.

 Now that you’ve taken The Pledge, you can download your “I Took The Pledge!”
-Certificate PDF (3.3M).
+E-mail Etiquette Pledge Certificate PDF (3M).
 All you have to do is print it out, sign, date it and display it with pride.